 The South Korean economy proved to have performed ever better than the surprise pace of 1.4 percent in the third quarter, expanding by the fastest rate in seven years as robust exports helped to lift consumer and corporate spending.

-According to revised data released by the Bank of Korea on Friday, the country’s real gross domestic product totaled 392.5 billion won ($360.7 billion) in the third quarter ended September, up 1.5 percent on quarter in the biggest quarterly expansion since 1.7 percent of the second quarter in 2010.
+According to revised data released by the Bank of Korea on Friday, the country’s real gross domestic product totaled 392.5 trillion won ($360.7 billion) in the third quarter ended September, up 1.5 percent on quarter in the biggest quarterly expansion since 1.7 percent of the second quarter in 2010.
 Against the same period last year, the economy expanded by 3.8 percent.

 Unless the economy contracts in the final quarter, it is expected to register an annualized growth rate of at least 3.2 percent.

 The main Kospi finished Friday at 2,475.41, down 0.04 percent.
 The Korean currency closed at 1,136.4 won against the U.S dollar, up 1.8 won from the previous session.